matteogiorgi/.minidot/README.md

 This repo contains a mini configuration of my dotfiles (hence *minidot*).
 They are meant to be used alongside a vanilla install of [Debian](https://www.debian.org/download)/[Ubuntu](https://ubuntu.com/#download) or inside a linux subsystem such as the [Windows Subsystem for Linux](https://learn.microsoft.com/en-us/windows/wsl/install) or the [ChromeOS Linux Development Environment](https://support.google.com/chromebook/answer/9145439?hl=en).
 All is organized using [GNU Stow](https://www.gnu.org/software/stow/) and the code is in good order and well readable but there wont be no more than the bare essentials.

-Minidot is a ready-2-go, batteries-included, blazingly-fast, ultra-lightweight work environment and you need no extra bloat to be productive, but if you really feel the need to add [more gear](https://apps.gnome.org/), you can always rely on `apt` (or [`snap`](https://snapcraft.io/docs/installing-snapd)) or download any deb package and install it with `dpkg`.
+Minidot is a ready-2-go, batteries-included, blazingly-fast, ultra-lightweight work environment and you do not need any extra bloat to be productive, but if you really feel the urge to add [more gear](https://apps.gnome.org/), you can always rely on `apt` (or [`snap`](https://snapcraft.io/docs/installing-snapd)) or download any deb package and install it with `dpkg`.

 <img src="vim.png" width="100%">